 University of Washington Do-It

 College Funding Strategies for Students with Disabilities.
 Visit this website for lists of scholarships: http://www.washington.edu/doit/Brochures/Academics/financial-aid.html

 Walter J. Clore Scholarship

 The Walter J. Clore Scholarship was established in 1997 by the Washington Association of Wine Grape Growers in honor of Dr. Clore’s grape research and lifetime achievements in the field of viticulture and enology.
 During the 1950s, 1960s and 1970s, while a researcher at the Washington State University Irrigated Agriculture Research and Extension Center, Dr. Clore worked with the pioneer grape growers in the state of Washington to foster the rebirth of the wine industry.
 The Washington Association of Wine Grape Growers, through the Washington Wine Industry Foundation, is offering $500 - $2,000 scholarships(s) to be awarded to student(s) interested in the studies of viticulture and/or enology.
-For specific guidelines and applications logon to www.wawgg.org or pick them at the Financial Aid office.
+For specific guidelines and applications logon to www.wawgg.org.

 Washington State Employees Credit Union Scholarship